kavixiu/courseware-lms-content/course_outlines/TTT course/TTT Outline.md

 #### Strategies and Tips

 Links to documentation:
-Revised training repo
+* Revised training repo
-Getting Started with Puppet design document
+* Getting Started with Puppet design document
-Submitting PRs
+* Submitting PRs
-Submitting tickets
+* Submitting tickets

+#### Summary
+There are frequent changes in course content and the technology used to serve it.
+Be sure to be prepared to teach the class and help make the classes stable and high-quality with tickets and PRs.